grihabor/biopython/doc/Tutorial/chapter_entrez.rst

 Hopefully this section gave you an idea of the power and flexibility of the Entrez and Medline interfaces and how they can be used together.

-.. subsec:entrez_example_genbank:

 Searching, downloading, and parsing Entrez Nucleotide records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we’ll show a simple example of performing a remote Entrez query.
 In
-section \ `[sec:orchids] <#sec:orchids>`__ of the parsing examples, we
+section [sec:orchids] of the parsing examples, we talked about using
-talked about using NCBI’s Entrez website to search the NCBI nucleotide
+NCBI’s Entrez website to search the NCBI nucleotide databases for info
-databases for info on Cypripedioideae, our friends the lady slipper
+on Cypripedioideae, our friends the lady slipper orchids.
+Now, we’ll
-orchids.
-Now, we’ll look at how to automate that process using a Python
+look at how to automate that process using a Python script.
+In this
-script.
-In this example, we’ll just show how to connect, get the
+example, we’ll just show how to connect, get the results, and parse
-results, and parse them, with the Entrez module doing all of the work.
+them, with the Entrez module doing all of the work.

 First, we use EGQuery to find out the number of results we will get
 before actually downloading them.
 EGQuery will tell us how many search